dmytrolisovyk/node-challenge/README.md

 - Acceptance test failed.
 I fixed an issue in server.ts, but eslint didn't like my fix.
 I added a rule to ignore unused var that start from _.
 Eslint is happy and the app + tests are fine.
 Also, I fixed some jest warning right away cause that was easy to fix.

 - Ok.
 Now lets implement the expenses functionality.
 Before any major impovements and refactorings, let's make something that acctually works and then improve it.
 I will follow the proposed file structure to align with the rest of the API.

+- Ok.
+Now we have something working.
+Let's improve it.
+We need to add some formatting to the data we fetch.
+As we can see we have some functions in user domain.
+Let's move some shared stuff to utils.
+- Ok, so I was wondering all this time why we actually return JSON as a string.
+It turned out that the implementation of secureTrim does it in a tricky way.
+So I moved the formatting stuff to shared code (utils), to be able to reuse the formatting fuctionality.
+And then I changed secureTrim to return an object, so that JSON is now returned.
+Also, updated tests and added type declarations to separate layers a bit.
+So we have UserExpense and UserExpenseResponse.